Get started with insider risk management

 Select Next to continue.

 15. If you've selected Use custom thresholds for the triggering events, for each triggering event indicator that you selected in Step 10, choose the appropriate level to generate the desired level of activity alerts.
-You can use the recommended thresholds, custom thresholds, or thresholds based on anomalous activities (for certain indicators) above the daily norm for users.
+You can use the recommended thresholds, custom thresholds, or thresholds based on anomalous activities (for certain indicators) over the daily norm for users.

 Select Next to continue.